imjoshellis/imjoshellis/bios/twitter.md

-I craft products that simplify the human experience.
-Passionate about innovation in productivity, board games, and travel.
-Software Engineer via @FlatironSchool
+he/him • Crafting products that simplify the human experience.
+I'm passionate about innovative tech in productivity 📋️, mental health 🧘‍♂️️, and travel 🏕️.